andersonfreckmann/andersonfreckmann/README.md

-### Hi there, I´m Anderson 👋
+### Hi there 👋

-- My name is Andeson, I am a junior Developer living in Germany und I am available to work remotely.
+- My name is Andeson, I am a junior Developer, living in Germany und I am available to work remotely.
 Contact-me on: